Costco Travel Search Widget

 Costco Travel stakeholders were reluctant to give up old ways of making design decisions, so we had to move slowly and prove that every change we were making was valuable.

-We went through several rounds of identifying a very specific problem from our foundational research, designing a solution for that problem, running qualitative studies to make sure that it was the right solution, then doing an A/B test to show that it was the right solution at scale.
+We went through several rounds of iteration following a very predictable pattern: we identified a very specific problem to solve from our foundational research, we designed a solution for that problem, we tested the usability of the design solution to make sure that it produced the desired qualitative results, then we did an A/B test to show that it was the right solution at scale.
 Even though this process took far longer than it might have at an organization with more UX maturity, it was the right thing to do in our situation so that we could win over stakeholders and have them trust us more implicitly further down the line.
+Here is a sampling of some of the impactful iterations we implemented:

 The impact of the Costco Travel Search Widget redesign

-After making many of our planned changes to the search widget, we increased the number of searches that Costco Travel's search widget yields by over 8%.
-This improvement has had downstream effects on bookings, which are currently beating pre-pandemic levels by over 5%.
+After implementing all these changes to the search widget, we increased the number of searches that Costco Travel's search widget yields by over 8%.
+This improvement has had downstream effects on bookings, which are beating pre-pandemic levels by nearly 10%.
 Costco Travel is posting record-setting sales and revenue, due at least in part to the changes my team designed and tested.

 Lessons learned